Curriculum: Standards and Beyond

 Our Kindergarten program strives to meet the needs of the broad variety of learners.
-We believe play is an important vehicle for the social, emotional, and cognitive development of children and endeavor to provide enjoyable learning activities for young students.
+We believe play is an important vehicle for the social, emotional, and cognitive development of children and endeavor to provide fun learning activities for young students.
 Each day, Kindergarteners move through a variety of learning exercises, which are tied to specific weekly themes that integrate the Common Core Standards.
-In the classroom, parents can be observed as facilitators, assisting students to navigate educational activities planned by the teacher.
+In the classroom, parents can be observed as supportive agents, assisting students to navigate educational activities planned by the teacher.
 Reading, writing, listening, math, art, music, movement and science are all frequently integrated into activities.

 The main focus of First Grade is to build on the foundation of reading, writing, and math skills.
 There is a huge amount of growth that takes place in the first grade year, both academically and socially.
 First graders spend a lot of time practicing their academic skills, analytical abilities, communication, and body awareness while gaining independence!

 Beginning in 2018-2019 school year, BSFCS will have two Kinder-1st Grade multi-grade classes.
 Kinder will attend half days (8:30-12:00) until Spring Break with First Graders staying full day (8:30-3:00).
 After Spring Break, Kinders will join their 1st Grade classmates in staying full day.
 This aligns with our model of multi-grade instructional design and increase our teachers’ abilities to differentiate learning opportunities for students.